CCBDA-UPC/Assignments-2020/Lab09.md

 11. Create a new target group of type IP and name it ``primary-apache-web-server-target`` using HTTP protocol and attach the EC2 instance named ``apache-web-server``.

-12. Once the ELB is provisioned, go to the "Description" tab and copy the DNS name assigned http://load-balancer-1334015960.eu-west-1.elb.amazonaws.com/ and paste it in your browser.
+12. Once the ELB is active, go to the "Description" tab and copy the DNS name assigned http://load-balancer-1334015960.eu-west-1.elb.amazonaws.com/ and paste it in your browser.

     <p align="center"><img src="./images/Lab09-ApacheWorking.png" alt="Apache working" title="Apache working"/></p>